SpaceHopper3000/ToDoList/README.md

 ToDoList.exe Update --ForDate 03/07/2022.
 Result = Updates all records matching date WHERE IsComplete is not already true.

 //EXPORT
-ToDoList.exe Export --Type .txt.
+ToDoList.exe Export --Type {".txt"}.
 Result = Outputs the database into text file in the root of the directory.
 Saved as JSON for ease of use.